Transport options in Exchange hybrid deployments

 You’ll need to choose how to route inbound and outbound mail when you plan and configure your hybrid deployment.
 The route taken by inbound and outbound messages sent to and from recipients in the on-premises and Exchange Online organizations depends on the following:

-Do you want to route inbound Internet mail for both your on-premises and Exchange Online mailboxes through Microsoft Office 365 and EOP or through your on-premises organization?
+Do you want to route inbound Internet mail for both your on-premises and Exchange Online mailboxes through Exchange Online or through your on-premises organization?

 Do you want to route outbound mail to external recipients from your Exchange Online organization through your on-premises organization (centralized mail transport), or do you want to route it directly to the Internet?

 Note: Centralized mail transport is only recommended for organizations with specific compliance-related transport needs.
-Our recommendation for typical Exchange organizations is not to enable centralized mail transport.
+Our recommendation for typical Exchange organizations is not to enable centralized mail transport as it can significantly increase the amount of messages processed by your on-premises servers, increase the bandwidth used, and create an unnecessary dependency on your on-premises servers.

 Do you want to deploy an Edge Transport server in your on-premises organization?

-If you don’t want to expose your domain-joined internal Exchange 2013 servers directly to the Internet, you can deploy Exchange 2010 SP3 Edge Transport servers in your perimeter network.
-For more information about adding an Edge Transport server to your hybrid deployment, see Edge Transport Servers with Hybrid Deployments.
+If you don’t want to expose your domain-joined internal Exchange servers directly to the Internet, you can deploy Edge Transport servers in your perimeter network.
+For more information about adding an Edge Transport server to your hybrid deployment, see Edge Transport servers with hybrid deployments.

 Regardless of how you route messages to and from the Internet, all messages sent between the on-premises and Exchange Online organizations are sent using secure transport.
 For more information, see Trusted communication later in this topic.

-To learn more about how these options affect message routing in your organization, see Transport Routing in Exchange 2013 Hybrid Deployments.
+To learn more about how these options affect message routing in your organization, see Transport routing in Exchange hybrid deployments.

 EOP is an online service provided by Microsoft that’s used by many companies to protect their on-premises organizations from viruses, spam, phishing scams, and policy violations.
 In Office 365, EOP is used to protect Exchange Online organizations from the same threats.
 When you sign up for Office 365, an EOP company is automatically created that’s tied to your Exchange Online organization.